-Preliminary-After unpacking RCA Radiola 44, open the lid.
-Unwrap the power cord and the antenna and ground leads and bring them out through the holes provided in the bottom of the cabinet, as shown in Figs. i and 3.
+Power Cord-Unwrap the power cord and bring it out through the round hole in the bottom of the cabinet, as shown in Fig. 2.

-Locate the Radiola near an electrical outlet, where the antenna lead-in and ground connections will be as short as practicable.
+Location-Locate the Radiola near an electrical outlet, preferably where the antenna lead-in and ground connections will be as short as practicable.

-Antenna and Ground-Satisfactory operation is dependent upon proper installation of the antenna and ground.
-(See Part II.)
+Antenna and Ground-Satisfactory operation is dependent upon proper installation of the antenna and ground (see Part II).